jutunen/visual-TSP/README.md

 ##TSP solving algorithms

 Currently all implementations use brute force search to find the shortest routes.
+Brute force search is very ineffective way to solve a TSP and therefore the maximum count of "cities" is limited to 9.

 ##3rd party libraries